Andover New Street 0-1 AFC Whyteleafe: Wembley feeling all Whyte for Leafe - The Non-League Football Paper

 AFC WHYTELEAFE 1

-CLINICAL: Whyteleafe’s Dan Bennett curls home a free-kick to score the only goal of the gamePICTURE: Garry Griffiths

-AFC WHYTELEAFE joint-boss Ennio Gonnella admitted his side did the ‘ugly side’ of the game to reach their first Wembley final.
+AFC Whyteleafe joint-boss Ennio Gonnella admitted his side did the ‘ugly side’ of the game to reach their first Wembley final by defeating Andover New Street in the FA Vase.

-The Surrey side secured a disciplined 1-0victory at Wessex League promotion hopefuls Andover New Street to complete a 4–1 aggregate win.
+The Surrey side secured a disciplined 1-0 victory at the Wessex League promotion hopefuls to complete a 4–1 aggregate win.

 Continue reading...